iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 In the case of multiple or repeated offenses, the civil penalty does not exceed 500 USD per repeat.
 This definition means that the only punishment for a municipal infraction is the payment of a fine.

-The state of Iowa does not consider a municipal offense a crime.
-This means that; individuals who are found guilty of a municipal offense will not be subjected to a court trial or spend time in jail.
+The state of Iowa does not consider municipal offenses a crime.
+This means that individuals who are found guilty of a municipal offense will not be subjected to a court trial or spend time in jail.

-In Iowa, the acts that violate city or county laws are considered infractions.
-Examples of these acts include:
+In Iowa, criminal offenses that violate city or county laws are considered infractions.
+Some examples of these acts include:

 • Other laws such as:

-• An obstruction which involves resisting or opposing police officers from discharging their work duties, and
+• An obstruction that involves resisting or opposing police officers in discharge of their work duties, and

 • Littering the floor.